core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### KUDOS State Machine {#ssec-state-machine}

-From a peer's point of view, the change of KUDOS states works as follows.
+From a peer's point of view, KUDOS states evolve as follows.

 #### Startup

-At startup, the peer enter a **Pre-IDLE** stage.
+At startup, the peer enters a **Pre-IDLE** stage.

 #### Pre-IDLE Stage

+Upon entering the **Pre-IDLE** stage, perform the following steps:

-1. If the peer has any CTX\_TEMP Security Contexts, it deletes them.
+1. If the peer has any CTX\_TEMP Security Contexts, delete them.

 2. If the peer has both an old and a new OSCORE Security Context:

-   a.
-Delete the (X, nonce) pair associated with the old OSCORE Security Context.
+   * Delete the (X, nonce) pair associated with the old OSCORE Security Context.

-   b.
-Delete the old OSCORE Security Context, or retain it only for processing late incoming messages as allowed by retention policies (see {{ssec-retention}}).
+   * Delete the old OSCORE Security Context, or retain it only for processing late incoming messages as allowed by retention policies (see {{ssec-retention}}).

 3. Move to **IDLE**.

 #### IDLE

+While in **IDLE**, the following applies:

-* Upon receiving a divergent message while in **IDLE**
+* Upon receiving a divergent message, move to **BUSY**.
-  1. Move to **BUSY**.

-* Upon sending a divergent message while in **IDLE**
+* Upon sending a divergent message, move to **BUSY**.
-  1. Move to **BUSY**.

-* Upon receiving a convergent message while in **IDLE**
+* Upon receiving a convergent message:

   1. Ignore the message for the sake of KUDOS processing, but process it as a CoAP message.

   2. Stay in **IDLE**.

 #### BUSY

-* Upon entering **BUSY** due to receiving a divergent message
+Upon entering **BUSY** due to receiving a divergent message:

 1. Send a convergent message.

 2. Move to **PENDING**.

+While in **BUSY**, the following applies:

-* Upon receiving a divergent message while in **BUSY**
+* Upon receiving a divergent message:

   1. Send a convergent message.

   2. Move to **PENDING**.

-* Upon receiving a convergent message while in **BUSY**
+* Upon receiving a convergent message:

   1. Achieve key confirmation.

   2. Move to the **Pre-IDLE** stage.

-* Upon sending a divergent message while in **BUSY**
+* Upon sending a divergent message:

-  * If, as in most cases, CTX\_TEMP is usable to protect the intended divergent message, send the message and then stay in **BUSY**.
+  * If, as in most cases, CTX\_TEMP is usable to protect the intended divergent message:

+    1. Send the message protected with CTX\_TEMP.

+    2. Stay in **BUSY**.

-  * Otherwise, perform the following steps.
-(E.g., this happens upon eventually exhausting the Sender Sequence Number values of CTX\_TEMP)
+  * Otherwise, perform the following steps (e.g., this happens upon eventually exhausting the Sender Sequence Number space of CTX\_TEMP):

     1. Delete CTX\_TEMP.

     2. Delete the (X, nonce) pair associated with the Security Context CTX\_IN that was used to generate the CTX\_TEMP deleted at the previous step.

     3. Generate a new (X, nonce) pair and associate it with CTX\_IN.

     4. Generate a new CTX\_TEMP from CTX\_IN.

-    5. Send the intended divergent message protected with the CTX\_TEMP generated at the previous step.
+    5. Send the message protected with the CTX\_TEMP generated at the previous step.

     6. Stay in **BUSY**.

 #### Pending

+While in **PENDING**, the following applies:

-* Upon receiving a convergent message while in **PENDING**
+* Upon receiving a convergent message:

   1. Achieve key confirmation.

   2. Move to the **Pre-IDLE** stage.

-* Upon receiving a non KUDOS message protected with the latest CTX_NEW while in **PENDING**
+* Upon receiving a non KUDOS message protected with the latest CTX_NEW:

   1. Achieve key confirmation.

   2. Move to the **Pre-IDLE** stage.

-* Upon needing to send a message (e.g., the application wants to send a request) while in **PENDING**
+* Upon needing to send a message (e.g., the application wants to send a request):

   1. Send the message as a convergent message.

   2. Stay in **PENDING**.

-* Upon receiving a divergent message while in **PENDING**
+* Upon receiving a divergent message:

-  * In case of successful decryption and verification of the divergent message using a CTX\_TEMP derived from CTX_OLD:
+  * In case of successful decryption and verification of the message using a CTX\_TEMP derived from CTX_OLD:

     1. Delete CTX_NEW.

-    2. Delete the pair (X, nonce) associated with the Security Context CTX\_IN used to generate the CTX\_NEW deleted at the previous step.
+    2. Delete the pair (X, nonce) associated with the Security Context CTX\_IN that was used to generate the CTX\_NEW deleted at the previous step.

     3. Abort the ongoing KUDOS execution.

-    4. Move to **BUSY**.
+    4. Move to **BUSY** and enter it consistently with the reception of a divergent message.

-  * In case of successful decryption and verification of the divergent message using a CTX\_TEMP derived from CTX_NEW:
+  * Otherwise, in case of successful decryption and verification of the message using a CTX\_TEMP derived from CTX_NEW:

     1. Delete the oldest CTX\_TEMP.

     2. Delete the Security Context that was used as CTX\_IN to generate the CTX\_TEMP deleted at the previous step.

-    3. CTX_NEW becomes the oldest Security Context.
+    3. CTX\_NEW becomes the oldest Security Context.
 From this point on, that Security Context is what this KUDOS execution refers to as CTX\_OLD.

     4. Abort the ongoing KUDOS execution.

-    5. Move to **BUSY**.
+    5. Move to **BUSY** and enter it consistently with the reception of a divergent message.

 ### Handling of OSCORE Security Contexts {#ssec-context-handling}